From day one at PPC school, broad match is made the enemy.

-But we’re not talking about best beginner practices.
-This post’s objective is to step out of the comfortable and offer keywords strategies which deliver you (the advanced PPC’er) the best results in your campaigns.
+But we’re not talking about best practices today.
+This post’s objective is to step out of the comfortable and offer keywords strategies which deliver you the best results in your next campaign.

-Here are some reasons you should consider broad match keywords for your next campaign:
+Here are some reasons you should consider broad match keywords:

 1. Keyword research can only take you so far

 Sure, this approach does the job – but traditional keyword research will only get you so far.

 Take a look at these stats from AdWords:

 20% of searches each day are new or haven’t been completed in the last 6 months

 Interesting stuff, huh?

 If a search query hasn’t received an impression in the preceding 6 months, there’s roughly a 0% chance it will show up during even the most extensive keyword research.